-- 1. If the trap effluent is continuously monitored by a radiation detector designed to monitor effluent gas, check the detector according to the manufacturer's instructions.
+- If the trap effluent is continuously monitored by a radiation detector designed to monitor effluent gas, check the detector according to the manufacturer's instructions.
 Keep a record of the checks. - 2.
 If you do not continuously monitor the trap effluent, check it on receipt and once each month.
 During one patient study, collect the effluent from the trap in a plastic bag and then monitor the activity in the bag by holding the bag against a camera.
 With the camera adjusted to detect the noble gas, compare its counts per minute (cpm) to background cpm with no other radioactivity in the area.
-Keep a record of the date, background cpm, and bag cpm.
-If there is a significant increase in the activity measured on the bag, the trap must be replaced. - 3.
-The charcoal Xenon trap should be replaced at time intervals recommended by the manufacturer.
+Keep a record of the date, background cpm, and bag cpm. - 3.
+The RSO will establish an action level based on cpm or a multiple of background cpm.
+If there is a significant increase in the activity measured on the bag, the trap must be replaced. - 4.
+Follow the trap manufacturer's instructions for replacing the trap.